samzlab/tailwind-hsluv/README.md

 # HSLuv/HPLuv color space for TailwindCSS

 This package is made to experiment with the HSLuv/HPLuv color space which should be better for UI design.
 It's technically just a helper function which using the [hsluv](https://github.com/hsluv/hsluv/tree/master/javascript) library to generate the color variants for [TailwindCSS](https://tailwindcss.com/).

+## Why?

+[Steve Schoger](https://twitter.com/steveschoger) made a beautiful color palette in TailwindCSS, **but**:

+- you can't trust in the lightness variations.
+Even if the colors are hand-picked, if you use bg-blue-300 and bg-yellow-300 the perceived lightness will be different.
+- the steps between the lightness variations sometimes not even

+## How then?

 The difference between **HSL** and **HSLuv**/**HPLuv**/**CIELUV** color spaces is the lightness value based on the human eye instead of how the monitor mixing the colors.
+With **HSLuv** we can generate the color variations based on the perceived lightness.

 You can read about these here:
 * [HSLuv comparsion to HSL](https://www.hsluv.org/comparison/)